Krannert Art Museum endeavors to be accessible to visitors of all ages and abilities.

 Assistive listening devices are available for all public programs and docent-led tours.

-Noise reducing headphones are available for sensory-sensitive visitors; please see an attendant to request their use.
+Noise reducing headphones are available for sensory-sensitive visitors; please ask an attendant if you would like to use them.

 As a COVID-19 precaution, assistive listening devices and other loanable technology are sanitized before and after each use.